ihbrune/Anti-DoS-Valve/README.md

-# What is the Anti-DoS Valve
+# What is the Anti-DoS Valve?

-This project implements a Tomcat Valve, which can enforce dynamic access rate limitations on requests from individual IP addresses or subnets.
-This can, to a certain extent, prevent overloads of Tomcat servers, e.g. by DoS attacks or aggressive web crawlers, or at least limit their effects.
+This project implements a Tomcat valve that enforces dynamic access rate limits on requests from individual IP addresses or subnets.
+This helps prevent Tomcat servers from becoming overloaded by DoS attacks or aggressive web crawlers, or at least mitigates their impact.

-The valve can not, of course, provide complete protection against any kind of maliciously caused overload.
-The goal is rather to get a simple usable overload protection, which can be put into operation at short notice and with little effort, causing only a small overhead in the Tomcat server and can be used in particular to slow down aggressive web crawlers.
+The valve cannot, of course, provide complete protection against every kind of malicious overload.
+The goal is rather to provide a simple, easy-to-use overload protection mechanism that can be deployed quickly and with minimal effort, introduces very little overhead in Tomcat, and is particularly effective at slowing down aggressive web crawlers.

-The valve can be extensively configured and additionally offers the option to block individual IP addresses or subnets in general or to completely exclude IP adresses or subnets from a blockade.
+The valve is highly configurable and also provides options to permanently block specific IP addresses or subnets, or to exclude trusted IP addresses and subnets from blocking altogether.

-An important goal in the development is the extensive coverage of the code by unittests, which is to guarantee the correct function of this code at a central point in the Tomcat server.
+A key goal during development was comprehensive unit test coverage to ensure the correct functioning of this code at a central point in the Tomcat server.

-Also a simulation option in the form of Google Drive Sheet is provided.
-The status of the valve can be monitored and the configuration can be changed via JMX.
+A simulation tool is also provided as a Google Sheet.
+Additionally, the valve's status can be monitored and its configuration adjusted at runtime via JMX.

-Then there is a Dockerfile for running the valve with minimal setup.
+A Dockerfile is included to run Tomcat with the valve using minimal setup.

-# Which version of Tomcat
+# Supported Tomcat Versions

-Since version 1.4 the valve is build against Tomcat 10.1 libraries.
+Since version 1.4, the valve is built against Tomcat 10.1 libraries.
 This means it makes use of the <strong>jakarta.servlet.\*</strong> packages.
-Versions prior to 1.3.0 of the valve have been tested in Tomcat 9.0, 8.0 and 7.0 and used the <strong>javax.servlet.\*</strong> packages.
+Versions prior to 1.3.0 of the valve were tested on Tomcat 7.0, 8.0, and 9.0, using the legacy <strong>javax.servlet.\*</strong> packages.

-# Implementation of dynamic access rate limiting
+# Implementation of Dynamic Access Rate Limiting

-The goal of the implementation was to get a flexible solution, which at the same time would only have a small degree of complexity and little overhead in the servers.
+The goal of the implementation was to create a flexible solution that maintains low complexity and minimal overhead on the server.

-In order to check whether a specific IP address or subnet currently exceeds the allowed access rate, the model of the slots was used: The internal, so-called Anti-DoS Monitor subdivides the monitoring period into successive, non-overlapping slots of a fixed length.
-If this slot length is 1 minute, the slots might cover these periods:
+To determine whether a specific IP address or subnet currently exceeds the allowed request rate, a time-slot model is used: the internal Anti-DoS Monitor divides the monitoring period into successive, non-overlapping slots of a fixed length.
+For example, with a 1-minute slot length, the slots cover periods such as:

 * 12:00:00 to 12:00:59
 * 12:01:00 to 12:01:59